SmoreJerry/GreatGameReview.com-DefinetlyReliable-/README.md

-# Game Review Website
+# App Review Website
-A website for people to find the best games on the web and internet.
+A website for people to find the best app on the web and internet.